kasko/docs/source/products/visana/private-liability-contents/private-liability/rest-api-private-liability.rst

 ----------
 Query string data appended to the quote request.

 An industry type must be selected but it can have more than one.

 .. csv-table::
    :header: "Name", "Type", "Required", "Description"
    :widths: 20, 20, 20, 80

-   existing_customer,boolean,true,Does the customer have health insurance with Visana existing_insurance,boolean,true,Does the customer have an exisiting insurance (private liability & content) persons,string,true,"How many people are living in the property, value (single, family)" ownership,string,true,"Ownership of the property, value (owner, renter)" more_than_one_person,boolean,true,Module to insure additional people in the same property person_count,integer,"required_if:more_than_one_person,true","The amount of people to insure additionally, value (min, max:3)" renters_damage,integer,"required_if:ownership,renter","Deductible for renter damanges, value (0, 20000)" insured_sum,integer,true,"Insured sum of renter damages, value (500000000, 1000000000)" optional_modules1,boolean,true,Insure optional module: liability of driving a car that's not owned by you optional_modules2,boolean,true,Insure optional module: model aircraft optional_modules3,boolean,true,Insure optional module: participation of horseriding sport activities optional_modules4,boolean,true,Insure optional module: damages of riding a horse that's not owned by you optional_modules4_guarantee,string,"required_if:optional_modules4,true","Insured sum (damages of the horse), value (10_20, 10_30, 20_20, 20_30, 30_30, 30_40, 30_50)" optional_modules4_equestrian,boolean,"required_if:optional_modules4,true",Insure horse riding event
+   existing_customer,boolean,true,Does the customer have health insurance with Visana existing_insurance,boolean,true,Does the customer have an existing insurance (private liability & content) persons,string,true,"How many people are living in the property, value (single, family)" ownership,string,true,"Ownership of the property, value (owner, renter)" more_than_one_person,boolean,true,Module to insure additional people in the same property person_count,integer,"required_if:more_than_one_person,true","The amount of people to insure additionally, value (min, max:3)" renters_damage,integer,"required_if:ownership,renter","Deductible for renter damages, value (0, 20000)" insured_sum,integer,true,"Insured sum of renter damages, value (500000000, 1000000000)" optional_modules1,boolean,true,Insure optional module: liability of driving a car that's not owned by you optional_modules2,boolean,true,Insure optional module: model aircraft optional_modules3,boolean,true,Insure optional module: participation of horse riding sport activities optional_modules4,boolean,true,Insure optional module: damages of riding a horse that's not owned by you optional_modules4_guarantee,string,"required_if:optional_modules4,true","Insured sum (damages of the horse), value (10_20, 10_30, 20_20, 20_30, 30_30, 30_40, 30_50)" optional_modules4_equestrian,boolean,"required_if:optional_modules4,true",Insure horse riding event